joyalkenus/Eva_Yoga/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 If you’d like to help improve Eva, please fork the repository, make your changes, and submit a pull request.
 Together, we can create an even more powerful yoga tool.

 ## 📜 License